shun4midx-offline/eXOtended/README.md

 I didn't import any libraries really other than tkinter and basic font libraries, because I liked coding everything myself, something that I still am guilty of today, haha.
 I guess some things don't change :p

 It is just the file eXOtended.py, if you are curious in running it.
-I coded it with IDLE, but any other app that runs Python should work with it.
+Try running it with Python's IDLE.

+If the screen gets cut off weirdly, find the line where I wrote "ratio = 1" and change it to "ratio = 60/94" and it should be fine.